KonnexionsGmbH/docker_images_pub/docker_images/hypersql_database/README.md

-# H2 Database Engine Image
+# HyperSQL Database Image

-These images support the operational use of H2 Database Engine Docker containers.
+These images support the operational use of HyperSQL Database Docker containers.

-## 1. Creating a new H2 Database Engine container
+## 1. Creating a new HyperSQL Database container

 ## 1.1 Getting started

     > REM Assumptions:
-    > REM   - you want to map the container port 9092 to the host port 8000
+    > REM   - you want to map the container port 9001 to the host port 8000
-    > REM   - the name of the Docker container should be: my_h2_db
+    > REM   - the name of the Docker container should be: my_hsqldb_db
     > REM   - the path the host repository is: //C/projects/my_database
-    > REM   - you want to use the latest version of the H2 Database Engine image
+    > REM   - you want to use the latest version of the HyperSQL Database image
-    > docker run -it -p 8000:9092 \
+    > docker run -it -p 8000:9001 \
-                 --name my_h2_db \
+                 --name my_hsqldb_db \
                  -v //C/projects/my_database:/dbs \
                  konnexionsgmbh/apache_derby:latest

     > REM Stopping the container
-    > docker stop my_h2_db
+    > docker stop my_hsqldb_db

     > REM Restarting the container
-    > docker start my_h2_db
+    > docker start my_hsqldb_db

     > REM Entering a running container
-    > docker exec -it my_h2_db bash
+    > docker exec -it my_hsqldb_db bash

 ## 1.2 Detailed Syntax